jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Due to the volume of the public funds involved in public procurement, it is prone to waste and political graft.
 Wasteful spending in public procurement can be either classified as active waste, which entails benefits to the public decision maker, or passive waste, which does not benefit the decision maker.
 Whereas active waste may result from corruption or clientelism, passive waste proceeds from inefficiencies caused by lack of skills or incentives.
-While active waste is widely perceived as the main problem of public procurement, a study of the Italian public sector ([Bandiera, Prat, Valletti, 2009](#Bandiera2009), p.
-1282) observed that 83 % of uneconomic spending in public procurement can be attributed to passive waste.
+While active waste is widely perceived as the main problem of public procurement, a study of the Italian public sector [@Bandiera2009, p.
+1282] observed that 83 % of uneconomic spending in public procurement can be attributed to passive waste.
 We therefore decided to focus on optimizing public procurement where most impact can be expected.
 Matchmaking can help improve the public procurement processes to cut down passive waste.
 It can assist civil servants by providing relevant information, thus reducing the decision-making effort related to public procurement processes.